For Enrollees

 What is the Department doing to resolve problems with providers not getting paid?

 The DMHC reviews all complaints submitted by providers regarding problems with health plans and payors.
 We look for patterns or systemic problems and address them with individual health plans or payors through a number of oversight tools, including financial audits and medical surveys.
 Additionally, the DMHC can take enforcement action against health plans found to violate the law.
-To date, the DMHC Provider Complaint Section& has recovered more than $125,000,000 in payments to providers.
+To date, the DMHC Provider Complaint Section has recovered $135 million dollars in payments to physicians and hospitals.

 What does the review process consist of?